Glimesh/handbook.glimesh.tv/content/company/ownership.md

 draft: false
 ---

 Glimesh, Inc. is an [open company](/company/open-company), which explains how we operate the business.
-However Glimesh is not a non-profit, or public company, instead it is a privately owned C Corporation registered in the state of Delaware.
+However Glimesh is not a non-profit, or public company, instead it is a privately owned [C Corporation](https://en.wikipedia.org/wiki/C_corporation) registered in the state of Delaware in the United States.
 Glimesh, Inc. is currently wholly owned by Luke Strickland.

 ### Ownership Stakes
 Luke Strickland - 100%